 In Universalism, as well as most any doctrine, Satan can work various false teachings through its adherents.
 No doctrine is immune to being twisted.
-But, many Universalists deny the Trinity, and the deity of Christ yet draws people in via Universalist philosophy.
+But, many Universalists deny the Trinity and the deity of Christ yet draw people in via universalist philosophy.
 This is dangerous.
 All the cults teach a false god and are false because of it.
-But in Universalist theology, it really doesn't matter.
+But in universalist theology, it really doesn't matter.
 Why?
-Because according to Universalism, in the afterlife, people will come to a true knowledge of God and repent and be saved.
+Because according to universalism, in the afterlife, people will come to a true knowledge of God and repent and be saved.
 So, even if they are wrong now, they will be right later.
 So, the need to preach and teach the true God (Trinitarian) is greatly reduced.
 Again, this is dangerous.

 Satan says, "Don't worry about receiving Jesus now.
 You can do that later."
 Then when people die, they find out it is too late.
 But, it is God who says,

-The Bible teaches us that in the last days there will be a one-world religious system which will be used by the devil in a great deception to ultimately war against God.
+The Bible teaches us that in the last days there will be a one world religious system which will be used by the devil in a great deception to ultimately war against God.
 Universalism could easily be used by the devil to help him accomplish this very thing.
 You see, there are a great many differences between religious systems.
 They cannot all be right.
 Because of these differences, hostilities often arise.
-But, if Universalism were accepted by all religious systems, then it would logically greatly reduce hostilities--physical, intellectual, and spiritual.
+But, if universalism were accepted by all religious systems, then it would logically greatly reduce hostilities both physical, intellectual, and spiritual.
 Sound good?
 It sure does.
 Except for one thing.
-It compromises the truth of the saving gospel of Jesus Christ who said that He alone is the way the truth and the life.
+It compromises the truth of the saving gospel of Jesus Christ who said He alone is the way the truth and the life.
 This means that all other systems are wrong!
 It means that Buddhism is not true.
 It means that Islam is not true.
 It means that only Christianity is true.
 There is no fellowship with darkness.
-Christians need to stand on God's Word of truth which includes the narrow path to God of which not all will find it (Matt.
+Christians need to stand on God's word of truth which includes the narrow path to God of which not all will find it (Matt.
 7:13-14), not man's word of "God will save everyone."

-Universalist philosophy, if accepted by the world's religions, would greatly reduce the focus of differences between them.
+Universalist philosophy, if accepted by the worlds' religions, would greatly reduce the focus of differences between them.
 It would greatly reduce the need for orthodoxy, for defining and preaching the true God.
-But, the Bible teaches that Jesus alone is the Savior and that now is the acceptable time of salvation... not the afterlife.
-It teaches that there is one God, not many and that Jesus is God in flesh, not an angel or a "good man."
+But, the Bible teaches that Jesus alone is the savior and that now is the acceptable time of salvation... not the after-life.
+It teaches that there is one God, not many; that Jesus is God in flesh, not an angel or a "good man."
 Truth is at stake.

-I cannot help noticing that the secular world teaches tolerance, a be nice philosophy and the belief that all will make it to Heaven.
-Second chance redemption and a theology that teaches you'll make it to Heaven no matter what is comfortable to the world's ears.
-Too bad the Universalists agree with the world in this.
+I cannot help but notice that the secular world teaches tolerance, a be-nice philosophy, and the belief that all will make it to heaven.
+Second chance redemption and a theology that teaches you'll make it to heaven no matter what is comfortable to the world's ears.
+Too bad the universalists agree with the world in this.